berry-cs/sinbad/tutorials/python/divvy/divvy.md

 # Chicago Bike-Share Data

-Welcome!
-This set of exercises uses Sinbad to explore bike share data for the city of Chicago provided by https://www.divvybikes.com/.
+You have been hired by the City of Chicago to develop some programs for there bike share website (https://www.divvybikes.com/).
+To do so, you will be using the *Sinbad* library to access the large amount of data that they have collected and perform computations upon it.

-The exercises are grouped according to the programming concepts that are required to complete each one.
+The exercises below are grouped according to the programming concepts that are required to complete each one.
 With each part, we'll make a note of the Python concepts that you need to have covered to be able to follow along.

 * We assume you have already gone through the [Welcome Tutorial](../welcome/welcome01.md) first before working through this activity.